Softminilab/SwiftTutorial/README.md

 ## SwiftTutorial
-This is SwiftUI Tutorial
+This is SwiftUI Tutorial,Based on iOS15 and iOS16
-Already have content is below

 * Text
 * Shape
 * Color